drewfravert/2048/README.md

   * Live observation of ongoing games

-## Requests / Questions
+## Questions / Requests
-If you happen to find yourself playing this game and want to request a new feature or you have questions, you can reach me at [drew@fravert.dev](mailto:drew@fravert.dev).
+If you have questions or would like to request a new feature, you may reach me at [drew@fravert.dev](mailto:drew@fravert.dev).

 ## License